rachelaronoff/www.hackuarium.ch/docs/20_bioreactor/10_platformio/platformio.md

 # The parameters

-In order to control the bioreactor you should have a look at the description of the [parameters](parameters.md).
+In order to control the bioreactor you should have a look at the description of the [parameters](parameters.md) (Go Next).